Morning Musume: 1997–1998: Formation and beginnings

-1999: Commercial success with "Love Machine" and the 3rd Generation
+1999-2000: "Love Machine", 3rd and 4th generations

 The group released its fourth single "Memory Seishun no Hikari" in early 1999, reaching number two on Oricon, second to Glay's "Winter, Again" which had first week sales of 955,780 copies.

-The song features rap passages by L The Headtoucha and intense vocal harmonization by the group's members.
-This was Asuka Fukuda's last single with Morning Musume; Asuka claimed that she was leaving in order to focus on her studies, only to drop out of school soon after.
+The song features rap passages by L The Headtoucha.
+Asuka Fukuda then left the group to focus on her studies.

 "Manatsu no Kōsen" was released in May and went to number three on the charts.
 Their sixth single, "Furusato", was released in July.
 Second Morning was released in July 1999, and contained the singles "Daite Hold on Me!", "Memory Seishun no Hikari", "Manatsu no Kōsen", and "Furusato".
 "Daite Hold on Me!" and "Manatsu no Kōsen" were remixed.

 Tsunku held auditions for the third generation of Morning Musume, and Maki Goto was added.
-Goto was 13, the youngest member of Morning Musume at the time.
-The group's seventh single, "Love Machine", sold 1,760,000 copies, making it a major hit; it is still their highest-selling single as of 2012.
-It was Maki Goto's first single and Aya Ishiguro's last.

-Goto was paired with Kei Yasuda and Sayaka Ichii to form the subgroup Petitmoni (also known as Pucchi Moni).
-Petitmoni's first single, "Chokotto Love", sold over 1,123,610 copies.
+The group's seventh single, "Love Machine", sold 1,760,000 copies, making it a major hit.
+Goto was paired with Kei Yasuda and Sayaka Ichii to form Morning Musume's first sub-group Petit Moni, releasing their first single, "Chokotto Love" to over 1,123,610 copies.

-2000: Koi no Dance Site, continued commercial success and the 4th Generation

-"Koi no Dance Site" was released in early 2000, reaching number two and selling over a million copies—400,000 away from reaching "Love Machine"'s success.
-The single had the highest 1st week sales than any other Morning Musume's singles, an enormous amount of 600,860 copies.
-Even with this large number, the single did not reach number one because Southern All Stars's biggest hit single, Tsunami, which sold total of 2.93 million copies, was released at the same date as Koi no Dance Site.
+"Koi no Dance Site" was released in early 2000, reaching number two and selling over a million copies.
+The single sold 600,860 copies.
 Aya Ishiguro left the group before the single was released in order to marry Shinya, drummer of visual kei rock band Luna Sea, leaving the group with seven members.

-The second event of 2000 was the creation of "shuffle units", in which all members of Tsunku's then 16-member family, Hello!
-Project, were shuffled around to form three one-time groups: Akagumi 4, Kiiro 5, and Aoiro 7.
-The idea was to battle for the highest single sales.
-This was achieved by Akagumi 4 which boasted Maki Goto as the lead vocals.

 In March, their third studio album, 3rd: Love Paradise was released.
-Despite having "Love Machine" and "Koi no Dance Site" on its track list, it did not manage to claim the number one spot, but did sell more than 800,000 copies, making it Morning Musume's highest-selling studio album to date.
+It sod more than 800,000 copies, making it Morning Musume's highest-selling studio album to date.